 The internet is lousy with homemade replications of nuggs; we don’t get it.
 Nuggets are meat glue coated in crumbs—they are a factory product made best by factories; your kid’s palate prefers them for the very reason(s) you may abhor them (when not sneaking some for yourself).
 The intention to create a more natural, more nutritious version is understandable; the effort and energy required is sheer futility.
 Why bother?

-But veggie nuggets?
+But cauliflower nuggets?
 That’s just potential in waiting.
 Not tots, mind you; not fries, either.
 Veggie nuggs.
 The same texture as McNuggets; a somewhat similar taste, too.
 But as a side.
 So you can serve other things.
 So you can, if you will, serve them every night–they only take 15 minutes to make–and tell everyone your child is experimenting with vegetarianism.
 Whatever you have to tell yourself.

 Toss the riced cauliflower into a bowl and smash it down with a spoon or fork; add in the egg and mix until combined.
 Sprinkle in as much cheese as you desire, then cover the contents of the bowl in breadcrumbs and the cornstarch; add in the garlic and chives–and any other seasoning you’d like–and a pinch of salt; mix to combine everything.
 You know you’re good to go if the mixture has the texture of sand–clumpy but loose.